SualkKlaus/PC-AI-Remote-for-Windows/README.md

     • Chrome must be installed (for browser automation)
     • Complex web pages with dynamic CSS classes can be problematic → use URL-Parameter Trick!

-Please add the following section to your instructions:

 "Create a folder named 'Auswahl llm' (Selection LLM) in the same directory as your Python program.
 Within this folder, you can store text files in the following format: